Climate and water: will it be too dry or too wet?

 Conflicts over water

 There are plans for 3,700 dams worldwide.
-They are constructed for the water supply, but also for the generation of electricity without CO2 emissions.
-However, a dam changes the water dynamics in the region, but equally important is that a dam stops the flow of sediments (sand, gravel, clay and other sediment carried by the water).
-This leads to increasing erosion downstream, which means that less water is retained locally.
+They are constructed for water supply, but also for generating electricity without CO2 emissions.
+However, a dam changes the water dynamics in the region, but just as importantly, a dam stops the flow of sediments (sand, gravel, clay and other sediment carried by the water).
+This leads to increasing erosion downstream, resulting in less water being retained locally.

 What can we do?

 According to a recent report by the Netherlands Environmental Assessment Agency, almost 80% of all water in the world is used for agriculture.
-It’s not just about food, by the way, because your cotton sweater also contains a lot of water.
-Innovative agricultural methods can therefore yield significant gains in reducing water use.
+This is not just about food, by the way, because your cotton sweater also contains a lot of water.
+Innovative agricultural methods can therefore achieve significant gains in reducing water use.

 And at home?
 Shorter showers, water-saving taps and less watering in the garden can do wonders.
 And did you know that a car wash uses less water than washing the car yourself?
 This is because the water is reused there.